 In February 2017, the Government announced that that £415 million of funding from the soft drinks industry levy would be allocated to schools in 2018-19 to “pay for facilities to support physical education, after-school activities and healthy eating.”
 The funding was referred to as the Healthy Schools Capital Programme.
 In July 2017, the Education Secretary announced that the funding available for the Programme would be reduced from £415 million to £100 million to part fund an additional £1.3 billion for the core schools budget in 2018-19 and 2019-20.
 The £100 million has been allocated through the current arrangements for schools capital funding for 2018-19.

 From October 2012, new regulations have applied to the provision of outdoor space by schools.
 These require that suitable outdoor space must be provided to enable “pupils to play outside” and “physical education to be provided to pupils in accordance with the school curriculum”.

 Local authorities and schools must seek the consent of the Secretary of State when seeking to dispose of publicly funded school land, including playing fields.
-Guidance on the disposal of school playing fields, which was updated in February 2015, sets out the relevant legislation and procedure relating to the disposal of school land.
+Guidance on the disposal of school playing fields, which was updated in March 2019, sets out the relevant legislation and procedure relating to the disposal of school land.

 In December 2015, the Government published a new sport strategy, Sporting Future: A New Strategy for an Active Nation.
 Regarding school sport, the strategy emphasised the importance of linking together the different stages of education and “more clearly join[ing] up the overall approach”.
 The strategy also contained a number of specific commitments relating to sport in schools.

 In July 2019, the Government published a School Sport and Activity Action Plan.
 The Plan sets out an ambition that all children should have access to 60 minutes of physical activity every day, with at least 30 minutes taking place in schools and the remaining 30 minutes taking place outside school.